rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 - How critical is it to achieve the lowest latency possible?
 - Where will the end-users be watching live streams?
-- Should my platform support thousands or even millons of users?
+- Should my platform support thousands or even millions of users?

 The answers to these questions will set a starting point for your investigations, POCs and even technologies and tools to use.